 How to Grow and Care for Echeveria amoena Indoors

-Echeveria amoena require bright light with some direct sunlight, moderate warmth, average humidity and moderately moist, rich, well-drained, succulents soil coupled with fortnightly feeding in the growing season.
+Echeveria amoena require bright light with some sunlight, moderate warmth and humidity, and moderately moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

 Echeveria amoena is an evergreen, perennial, compact, succulent plant with a stem of about 8 cm long and grows in the form of a compact rosette, with fleshy, full-margin and accumulated apex leaves.